TY-Jeong/VacHopPy/README.md

 ### Hyperparameter: t<SUB>interval</SUB>
 To run **VacHopPy**, the user needs to determine one hyperparameter, **t<SUB>interval</SUB>**, in advance.
 This parameter defines the time interval for averaging atomic positions and forces.
-Thermal fluctuations in AIMD simulations can obscure precise atomic occupancy determination.
+Thermal fluctuations in AIMD simulations can make it difficult to precisely determine atomic occupancies.
 However, since these fluctuations are random, they can be effectively averaged out over time. **VacHopPy** processes AIMD data by dividing it into segments of length of t<SUB>interval</SUB>.
-Each segment represents a single step in the analysis.
+Each segment corresponds to one analysis step, representing the averaged structure over that time interval.
 The total number of steps is given by t<SUB>simulation</SUB>/t<SUB>interval</SUB>, where t<SUB>simulation</SUB> is the total AIMD simulation time.